bwaldon/bwaldon.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Preferred pronouns: he/him/his
+You can find a current (as of 10/23/22) version of my CV [here](/assets/pdf/waldon_cv_102322.pdf).

 I research the ways in which context, linguistic structure, and social cognition jointly enable successful linguistic communication.
 To better understand the division of labor between these three things, I've worked on a variety of topics including linguistic vagueness/imprecision, modality, and implicature.

 Recently, I’ve also become interested in discourse contexts - and features of contexts - that are often relegated to the margins of linguistic theory.
 Right now, I’m thinking a lot about statutory interpretation as well as the role of racial bias in pragmatic inference.

-I’m currently in my 4th year of the Linguistics PhD program at Stanford University.
+I’m currently in my final year of the Linguistics PhD program at Stanford.
 My two qualifying paper projects were advised by Cleo Condoravdi and Judith Degen.
 Before coming to Stanford, I was a Fulbright scholar at Leibniz-ZAS Berlin and a BA student at UChicago.

+Preferred pronouns: he/him/his

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.